 Aside from wandering around the medina and visiting the hilltop kasbah, take a day trip to the laid-back beach towns of M’diq and Martil.
 There, you’ll find turquoise waters and sandy beaches, as well as amazing seafood fresh from the Mediterranean.
 Hardly any international tourists venture to this part of Morocco, so if you’re looking for a true hidden gem, don’t miss these Mediterranean beach towns.

-Where To Stay: Riad Soul of Tetouan
+Where To Stay in Tetouan: Riad Soul of Tetouan

 Tetouan to Chefchaouen: CTM Bus, 3 hours, $4 USD